 Some countries adopt a negative interest rate policy.
 It is implemented to discourage savings and increase consumer spending.
 Such low or negative rates are aimed at increasing inflation as it promotes increased spending and lower savings.

 1. Overextended debt levels

 One of the risks of expansionary policy is debt being overextended.
 Because funds are readily available, both corporations and individuals move to take advantage of lower rates by incurring greater debt.
 High levels of debt are not sustainable over a long period and may lead to damaging results if not analyzed carefully.

 The most prominent risk associated with an expansionary policy is the risk of high inflation.
 Central banks have a target inflation level, which is considered ideal for steady inflation growth.
 The target inflation rate in the US, as noted by the Federal Open Market Committee (FOMC), is 2%.

-If unchecked, inflation can spiral out of control and lead to a situation with very high inflation rates, a situation that is called hyperinflation.
-It can result in a severe adverse impact on the economy.
-In periods of high inflation, prices of items increase faster than wages do, and the real wages, along with standards of living, fall.
+If unchecked, inflation can spiral out of control and lead to a situation that is called hyperinflation, which can have a severe adverse impact on the economy.
+In periods of high inflation, prices of items increase faster than wages do, and real wages along with the standard of living falls.

-High inflation also means that real interest earned on savings falls rapidly since money is no longer as valuable as it was and continues falling quickly.
+High inflation also means that real interest earned on savings falls rapidly, and the currency will depreciate rapidly.
 Countries with high inflation rates, such as Venezuela, South Sudan, and Congo, are facing severe economic depressions.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below: